ukparliament/weeknotes.data-search/21/index.md

 Dan and Robert took a stroll and had lunch.
 Ben and Robert also went strolling and drank coffee.
 Ben smoked fags.
 To no-one's surprise, Robert didn't.

 Robert and Michael did less strolling and more eating, stopping off at [Coleman Coffee Roasters](http://wearewaterloo.co.uk/business/coleman-coffee-roasters) for plates of oatcakes and cheese.
 Other purveyors of oatcakes may be available and just as good.
 Seems unlikely.

+### Fresh!
+Baby!
+News!

+Kunal celebrated the arrival of a baby girl.
+Next stops: school and work.
+It doesn't get better, kid.

 ### First Noel